kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-1-introduction.md

 Lindsay explains in the podcast his hypothesis that we find ourselves at the beginning of a new enlightenment phase.

-We all felt that the internet was a big leap forward but we weren’t aware of the deep-reaching consequences, because the transition between periods is never abrupt and hard to comprehend when living in one.
+We all felt that the internet was a big leap forward, but we weren’t aware of the deep-reaching consequences because the transition between periods is never abrupt and hard to comprehend when living in one.

-The internet age started for some people already in the mid-90s, but it took 15-20 years until it reached the whole globe and technology became ubiquitous to enable huge parts of the population to participate in the exchange of ideas.
+The internet age started for early adopters in the mid-90s, but it took 15-20 years until it reached the whole globe and technology became ubiquitous to enable massive parts of the population to participate in the exchange of ideas.

 Maajid Nawaz reminded recently in a podcast that all <q>technology disrupts power structures,</q> the invention of the internet is comparable with the invention of the Gutenberg Press.
-After its invention, the church lost its gated narrative over the bible, because common people could start reading it themselves.
-This led to a lot of uprisings in Europe and the 30-Year-War.[^rogan2022yc] Existing power structures don’t let go of their power without a fight.
+After its invention, the church lost its gated narrative over the bible because common people could start reading it themselves.
+This led to plenty of uprisings in Europe and the 30-Year-War.[^rogan2022yc] Existing power structures don’t let go of their power without a fight.
 But in the end, free information led to the Enlightenment.

-Maajid Nawaz is sure, that we are in the midst of such a civil war, even though it’s not fought with physical violence.
+Maajid Nawaz is sure that we are in the midst of a civil war, even though it’s not fought with physical violence.

 > So, the powers that be, who are losing that power need to clamp down. (…) It’s an internal civil war in a hybrid war context, over truth, and over information.
 Centralization versus decentralization.
 Basically, it’s no longer about left or right, it’s about up versus down.
 It’s about power versus those who don’t have power.
 >
 > **Maajid Nawaz**, <cite>The Joe Rogan Experience 1780 – Maajid Nawaz</cite>[^rogan2022yc]

-Neil Oliver, a British television presenter, archaeologist, and author formulated a possible hypothesis in an interview with Bret Weinstein on why we don’t see physical violence in this civil war.
+Neil Oliver, a British television presenter, archaeologist, and author, formulated a possible hypothesis in an interview with Bret Weinstein on why we don’t see physical violence in this civil war.
 The horrors of the 20th century were committed by generations who had seen and done terrible things.
 Neil Oliver has his doubts that the people who are running the show now, who were born and raised in peace, have the guts to do the necessary “wet work”.[^weinstein2022el]

 ## Enlightenment 2.0

 James Lindsay coins the term _Enlightenment 2.0_ in his podcast to describe this new period we live in.

 He uses Marx’s theory of economic development as an analogy to explain his hypothesis.
-Without going into too much detail, Marx described human progress from Tribalism (Phase 1) over Clan Structures (Phase 2), Feudalism (Phase 3), Capitalism (Phase 4), Socialism (Phase 5), and to Communism (Phase 6).
+Without going into too much detail, Marx described human progress from Tribalism (Phase 1) over Clan Structures (Phase 2), Feudalism (Phase 3), Capitalism (Phase 4), Socialism (Phase 5), and Communism (Phase 6).

 Lindsay’s main point is that we _falsely_ believe that we were already in Phase 4 of the information economy, as we are in Phase 4 for property and material goods.
-Capitalism and the invention of property rights allowed humanity to make a huge step forward and resulted—after we figured out the problems of monopolies—in the creation of a rich middle class.
+Capitalism and the invention of property rights allowed humanity to make a giant step forward and resulted—after we figured out the problems of monopolies—in the creation of a rich middle class.

 This belief was wrong.
 Lindsay argues that we recently left Phase 3 (Information Mercantilism) and just entered Phase 4 (Information Capitalism).
 The internet was the missing piece to reach this phase.